Chart Color Schemes

 Residential development activity is slightly higher than average within Holt when compared nationally

-AreaSearch analysis indicates Holt averaged approximately 24 new dwelling approvals annually.
-Between FY-21 and FY-25, around 122 homes were approved, with an additional 2 approved in FY-26 to date.
-Each year, about 9.2 new residents are estimated to arrive per dwelling constructed during this period.
+AreaSearch analysis of ABS building approval numbers indicates Holt averaged around 24 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 122 homes were approved, with an additional 2 approved so far in FY-26.
+This results in about 9.2 new residents arriving annually per dwelling constructed over the past five financial years.

-This significant demand outpaces supply, typically leading to price growth and increased buyer competition.
-The average construction value of new properties is $327,000, slightly above the regional average, suggesting a focus on quality developments.
-In FY-26, commercial approvals totalled $492,000, indicating a predominantly residential focus.
-Compared to the Australian Capital Territory, Holt has around three-quarters the rate of new dwelling approvals per person and ranks in the 30th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.
+The demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
+New properties are constructed at an average expected cost of $327,000, slightly above the regional average, suggesting a focus on quality developments.
+In FY-26, commercial approvals totaled $492,000, predominantly reflecting residential focus.
+Compared to Australian Capital Territory, Holt has around three-quarters the rate of new dwelling approvals per person and ranks among the 30th percentile nationally, offering limited choices for buyers and supporting demand for existing homes.

-New building activity shows an equal split between detached (50.0%) and attached dwellings (50.0%), providing affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-Holt has approximately 561 people per approval, indicating a mature, established area.
-Population forecasts suggest Holt will gain around 1,980 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+New building activity shows a 50.0% detached dwellings and 50.0% attached dwellings split, favoring compact living which provides affordable entry pathways, attracting downsizers, investors, and first-time purchasers.
+Holt has around 561 people per approval, indicating a mature, established area.
+Population forecasts estimate Holt will gain 1,965 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development